Shaker Aamer: Family and personal life

 Aamer was born on 21 December 1966 and grew up in Medina in Saudi Arabia.
 He left the country at the age of 17.
 He lived and traveled in the United States, Europe and the Middle East.
 Aamer lived and studied in Georgia and Maryland in 1989 and 1990.
-During the Gulf War, he worked as a translator for the U.S. Army.
+During the Gulf War, he worked as a translator for the United States Army.

 He moved to the United Kingdom in 1996 where he met Zin Siddique, a British woman; they married in 1997 and he established legal residency in Britain.
 They have four British children, the youngest of whom Aamer had never met, due to his having been born after Aamer's imprisonment.
 Aamer had indefinite leave to remain in the UK, and was applying for British citizenship.

 Aamer worked as an Arabic translator for London law firms.
 Some of the solicitors he worked for dealt with immigration cases.
 In his spare time, Aamer helped refugees find accommodation and offered them advice on their struggles with the Home Office.

 In 2012, Aamer's family lived in Battersea, South London.
 His wife Zin Aamer suffered from depression and mental episodes after his arrest.
 Saeed Siddique, Aamer's father-in-law, said in 2011, "When he was captured, Shaker offered to let my daughter divorce him, but she said, 'No, I will wait for you.'
 She is still waiting."